TheHive-Project/CortexDocs/admin/admin-guide.md

 of the page (`search.pagesize`) and how long pages are kept in Elasticsearch ((`search.keepalive`) before purging.

 XPack and SearchGuard are optional and exclusive.
-If TheHive finds a valid configuration for XPack, SearchGuard configuration is ignored.
+If Cortex finds a valid configuration for XPack, SearchGuard configuration is ignored.

 ### Analyzers and Responders
-Cortex looks for installed analyzers and responders by scanning directories configured in `analyzer.path` and in `responder.path`.
+Cortex looks for installed analyzers and responders by scanning directories configured in `analyzer.path` and in `responder.path` respectively.
 This item is multi-valued.

 These paths should contain directories with the corresponding analyzer JSON files.
 These files describe each flavor (name, version, license...) and how to run them.